It’s that time of the year where people start fresh and make new goals, and many of those are financial. But are they smart goals?

 How many times have you heard a goal like “I’m going to lose weight” or “I’m going to get out of debt” or “I’m going to take control of my finances?”

 These just don’t work!

 You need to make your goal specific to give you a concrete goal to go after.
 You need to know exactly what it is you are trying to achieve.

 Be as specific as you can when you create your goal.
-Write down what it is that you want to do.
+For instance, write down what it is that you want to do.
 Tell your friends about it and have them help keep you accountable.

 Think of a goal like “I am going to get out of debt.”

 Most of us have more than one type of debt.
 We have credit cards, student loans, car loans, home mortgages, second home mortgages, that twenty spot we borrowed from Bob last week…

 It’s too much to tackle all at once.
 We end up failing our goal.